What are Blood Alcohol Levels?

 - 0.30 – 0.39% – This is a dangerously high blood alcohol concentration.
 Your potential for death increases, as does your heart rate and the likelihood of unconsciousness.
 You may experience irregular breathing and loss of bladder control.

 - .40% and over – Your heart or breathing may stop.
 A coma or death by respiratory failure is likely.

 Measuring Blood Alcohol Levels

 There are two ways to measure blood alcohol levels:

-Heavy alcohol use and binge drinking are both associated with alcoholism, which can lead to unhealthy blood alcohol levels becoming the norm – but finding the right treatment program can make a big difference.
+A heavy use of alcohol and binge drinking are both associated with alcoholism, which can lead to unhealthy blood alcohol levels becoming the norm – but finding the right treatment program can make a big difference.
 According to the Centers for Disease Control and Prevention, about one-third of patients treated for alcohol abuse have no further symptoms one year later.

-We will establish clear goals, both general in nature and specific to your needs.
-We continue to monitor those goals, to make sure that our clients are progressing and buying into their recovery plan.
-We thrive on assisting clients in feeling connected to the recovery community, share and demonstrate effective coping techniques, help clients to modify attitudes and patterns of behavior and everything else you will need to be happy and productive living a sober, healthy life.
+When you enter treatment here with us, we will help you establish clear goals, both general in nature and specific to your needs.
+We will continue to monitor those goals, to make sure that you are progressing and buying into your recovery plan.
+Our mission is to help you

-We ensure that clients complete their planned concrete tasks, encourage hope, optimism and healthy living.
+In treatment, we’ll help you complete planned concrete tasks and find hope, optimism and healthy living.
 Our recovery program is not a revolving door treatment program; it is a recovery model designed to help clients go on to lead productive, happy lives.
-For more information, visit pinelandsrecovery.com
+For more information, visit pinelandsrecovery.com.